 The National Library

-Situated on the far left end of the complex, the National Library was designed by the Danish architect Theophil Hansen and constructed in the years 1888-1902.
-It has elements of the Doric Order, characterised by its austerity of form, simplicity and clear-cut lines as well as a double renaissance-type staircase leading to its impressive entrance.
-The famous white pentelic marble (from the mountain Penteli), that was used in the construction of the masterpieces of the 5th century BC, was also used in the National Library 2,300 years later.
-Talk about continuity in art indeed!
+Situated on the far left end of the complex, the National Library was designed by the Danish architect Theophil Hansen and constructed bewteen1888 and 1902.
+It has elements of the Doric Order, characterized by its austerity of form, simplicity and clear-cut lines, as well as a double renaissance-type staircase leading to its impressive entrance.
+The famous white pentelic marble -coming from mount Penteli- that was used in the construction of the masterpieces of the 5th century BC, was also used in the making of the National Library 2,300 years later.
+Talk about continuity in art!
 And what about the serious looking statue that holds such a central position at the base of the building?
 It is Panagis Valianos, who along with many other benefactors financed and donated the National Gallery to the Greek state.
-Up until 2017, the National Library, held something like 2,000,000 books and periodicals and over 4,500 manuscripts.
-As of this year, the historical building will close its doors to the public but the contents will remain an open archive to the public using the brand new facilities of the Stavros Niarchos Foundation Cultural Center.
+Up until 2017, the National Library held close to 2,000,000 books and periodicals and over 4,500 manuscripts.
+Nowadays, the historical building has closed its doors to the public but the contents remain an open archive through the facilities of the Stavros Niarchos Foundation Cultural Center.

-The final building on our list is the Academy building.
+The final building on our list is the Academy.
 It was constructed in 1859-1885 and it's a result of the combined efforts and inspirations of architects Theophile Hansen and Ernst Ziller, as well as the sculptors Leonidas Drosis and Christian Griepenkerl.
 Again, fine pentelic marble was used here, while the main source of financing was a rich family by the name of Sina.
-The Academy is build in resemblance of the Propylaea of the Acropolis (the entrance to the sacred hill) and it's considered by many as the best example of neoclassical architecture in the world.
-Inside the building, there is an extensive mural depicting the myth of Promytheas painted in chronological order, as to inform the viewer of the story narrated to us by Aeschylus in his famous tragedy.
-On each side of the building we see Plato and Socrates, the two great philosophers who along with Aristotle laid the foundations of Western thought and civilisation.
-Rising higher than the roof itself, the ancient protectors of Wisdom and Light, Athena and Apollo watch tirelessly over their ancient city and their former subjects, still protecting and enlightening us in our endeavours, hopefully not begrudging us our change of ways.
+The Academy is built in resemblance of the Propylaea of the Acropolis (the entrance to the sacred hill) and it's considered by many as the best example of neoclassical architecture in the world.
+Inside the building, there is an extensive mural depicting the myth of Promytheas painted in chronological order, as to inform the viewer of the story narrated to us by Aeschylus in his famous homonymous tragedy.
+On each side of the building, we see Plato and Socrates, the two great philosophers who along with Aristotle laid the foundations of Western thought and civilization.
+Rising higher than the roof itself, the ancient protectors of Wisdom and Light, Athena and Apollo watch tirelessly over their ancient city and their former subjects, still protecting and enlightening us in our endeavors, hopefully not begrudging our changed ways.

-Thus our introduction to the Athenian Trilogy completed.
-Expand your knowledge andbetter your understanding of the neoclassical movement in Athens, with our Athens City Highlights Tour.
-Whether you are an art and architecture enthusiast or just a novice, eager to discover more, this tour is a great opportunity to learn everything about the neoclassical movement in Athens, but maybe more importantly all about the life and history in the late 19th and 20th century in the Greek capital.
+Our introduction to the Athenian Trilogy has completed.
+Expand your knowledge and better your understanding of the neoclassical movement in Athens, with our Athens City Highlights Tour.
+Whether you are an art and architecture enthusiast or just a novice, eager to discover more, this tour is a great opportunity to learn everything about Athens' architecture, but more importantly, all about the life and history of the late 19th and 20th century in the Greek capital.